Mesh4all/m4a-docker/m4abuild-base/20.04/README.md

 # Mesh4all build base

-Creates a docker image ready to be used by our Skywalker worker
+Creates a docker image based on Ubuntu `20.04 LTS` with code name `Focal Fossa`, ready to be used by our Skywalker worker.

 ## Base system and tools